stevesdiary/simple-loan-app/README.md

 # loan
-This simple REST api using pure Node.js, Express.jjs and MySQL for database management can be used for the following:
+This simple REST api using pure Node.js, Express.js and MySQL for database management can be used for the following:
 1. POST new entries of loan applicants and their data to the database
 2. GEt loan (be able to fetch loan by ID
 3. GET loan (Fetch loan by searching the first_name or last_name